Connect with others who understand.

 • Mood disorders (depression, anxiety)

-• Personality changes (anger, irritability, loss of impulse control)
+• Personality or behavioral changes (anger, irritability, loss of impulse control)

 Managing End-Stage Parkinson’s Disease

-In its advanced stages, Parkinson’s disease becomes increasingly difficult to manage.
-Not only do motor and nonmotor symptoms become more severe, but treatments can become less effective as the disease progresses.
+In its advanced stages, Parkinson’s disease becomes harder to manage.
+Motor and nonmotor symptoms get worse, and treatments may not work as well as the disease progresses.

 Adjusting Medications for Motor Symptoms

-Over time, treatments for Parkinson’s, such as levodopa, become less effective, and the risk of side effects increases.
-Problems with drug absorption in the gut and decreased sensitivity to levodopa can lead to a “wearing off” effect that causes worsening of symptoms before the next dose is given.
+Over time, treatments for Parkinson’s, such as levodopa, don’t work as well, and the risk of side effects increases.
+Problems with the body not absorbing enough of the drug or not responding to it can lead to a “wearing-off” effect.
+This causes symptoms to get worse before the next dose is given.

-People can also experience “off” time when medication does not work and motor symptoms can increase.
-These effects can be minimized by changing your medication dosage (or dosage schedule) or by adding on other medications.
-Breaking down levodopa doses into smaller doses given more frequently can help some people.
+People can also experience “off” time when medication doesn’t work and motor symptoms can increase.
+Changing the medication dose, or how often it’s taken, can help minimize “off” time.
+For example, breaking down levodopa doses into smaller doses given more frequently can help some people.

 A class of drugs called catechol-O-methyltransferase inhibitors, such as entacapone (Comtan) and tolcapone (Tasmar), can slow the breakdown of levodopa in the body, allowing its effects to last longer.